 In 2010, Wu & Associates determined to continue to expand, launching years of new programs and developing relationships that would accumulate complex construction projects from Maine to Texas.

 In 2011, Wu & Associates was selected as the restoration contractor for Louis Kahn’s Bath House and Day Camp Pavilions in Trenton, New Jersey.
 The company was proud to work on this internationally acclaimed masterpiece designed by one of the United States’ most famous architects.

 New Jersey's first LEED-EBOM Platinum certification

 With a sincere belief that sustainability is a healthy way of living not only for the buildings that were built for clients but for the company's own office and staff, Wu & Associates became the proud owner, developer, design-builder, and occupant of New Jersey's first LEED-EBOM Platinum certified project.

-Over 200 projects, fifteen states, and counting
+Over 200 projects, sixteen states, and counting

 Today, Wu & Associates is focused on sharing our values of ethical business practices and diversity inclusion.
 We promote these ideals with our clients, our partners, and our supply chain vendors.
 With each year we complete unique and impactful projects, we continue to embrace change in order to expand our project portfolio, give our staff robust experiences, and make a difference through transforming the communities we serve.